arinjay97/IIC/ELK Stack/Installing ELK Stack on EC2 Instances.md

   b.
 For Kibana: t2.micro
   c.
 For Logstash: t3a.small (Requires more RAM than Elasticsearch and Kibana)

-2. Login to the Elasticsearch instance via SSH
+2. Login to the Elasticsearch EC2 instance instance via SSH
   - Using terminal for Linux
   ```
    ssh -i /path/my-key-pair.pem my-instance-user-name@my-instance-public-dns-name